• Renewing Your CDL in Kansas

 Renewal Notice

-If you have a CDL with a hazmat endorsement, you should receive notice of renewal approximately 60 days before expiration, as there are new requirements for hazmat endorsement holders.
+If you have a CDL with a hazmat endorsement, you should receive a renewal notice before expiration, as there are new requirements for hazmat endorsement holders.

 Renewal Exams

 In Kansas, all drivers are required to successfully complete both a vision exam and a written knowledge test each time they apply for or renew a driver license, whether it's a regular a commercial driver license.
-If you have undergone an eye examination by a licensed ophthalmologist within the last three months, bring your certificate from the doctor to your renewal appointment.
+If you have recently undergone an eye examination by a licensed ophthalmologist, bring your certificate from the doctor to your renewal appointment.

-You may also be asked to have a new physical.
+You may also be asked to have a completed Medical Examination Report (Form 649-F)

 Renewal Fees

-All CDLs are renewed for a four-year period.
+All CDLs are renewed for a period of 4 years.
 The renewal fees are:

 If you also hold a motorcycle license the renewal fees are: